-- We will ensure that our children attend school every day and are on time. - We will send our children to school in uniform, prepared to learn each day. - We will be responsive to school communication and will initiate communication with the school. - We will check our children's school work, to ensure that they are submitting quality work. - We will participate in parent sessions that Yellowstone College Prep will host throughout the school year. - We will work together to create solutions if our students are struggling academically or behaviorally. - We will commit to modeling our PRIDE values.
+- We will ensure that our children attend school every day and are on time. - We will send our children to school in uniform, prepared to learn daily. - We will be responsive to school communication and initiate communication with the school. - We will check our children's schoolwork to ensure they submit quality work. - We will participate in parent sessions that Yellowstone College Prep will host throughout the school year. - We will work together to create solutions for our students struggling academically or behaviorally. - We will commit to modeling our PRIDE values